-Vowell, Chief Special Master:
+Gowen, Special Master:

-On January 17, 2002, petitioner filed a petition for Vaccine Compensation in the National Vaccine Injury Compensation Program ["the Program"], alleging that various vaccinations injured her minor child A.S.
+On December 26, 2012, petitioner filed a petition for Vaccine Compensation in the National Vaccine Injury Compensation Program ["the Program"],2 alleging that the flu vaccine she received on October 26, 2010, caused her injuries diagnosed as CIDP versus Guillain-Barre syndrome [GBS].
+Petition at 1-2.
 The information in the record, however, does not show entitlement to an award under the Program.

-On June 11, 2014, petitioner moved for a decision on the merits of the petition, acknowledging that insufficient evidence exists to demonstrate entitlement to compensation.
+On August 28, 2014, petitioner moved for a decision on the record and indicated within her motion that she would not be filing a medical expert opinion in this matter.
+Petitioner's Motion for Decision on the Record, filed Aug.
+28, 2014.